lee2998p/Embedded2/README.md

 * We have been using ssd300_WIDER_100455.pth as the SSD model.
 The classifier model will be any other .pth file stored on the [Drive](https://drive.google.com/drive/u/1/folders/1ZeKVygo-RyIDL_EnxeYJR8tk-xqzgi3Z).
 * Only include --cuda with face_detector if you have a GPU

- 3. The image is sent to one of the three options of detectors: blazeface, retinaface or ssd.
+ 3. The image is sent to one of the three types of detector: blazeface, retinaface or ssd.
 Make sure that cuda is enabled and calssifier is activiated.
 The encrypted images are outputted after detection and classification.

 ## Credits: